fynv/ScoreDraftEditor/README.md

 ### The Editor

-The editor itself is much smaller than the Electron binraries.
+The editor itself is much smaller than the Electron binaries.
 So the smartest way to get the editor installed is to follow the [manual distribution](https://www.electronjs.org/docs/latest/tutorial/application-distribution#manual-distribution) procedural of electron.
 Download the prebuilt binaries, and copy everything from this repo to the electron folder.
 (May need to remove default_app.asar).

 You can also check the **release** part of this repo where I may put the full binary packages.